Games to Play with a Broom

 Place the broom on the ground and have your child run back and forth while jumping over the broom.
 I did this too and let me tell you it was some good exercise.
 Who needs a gym membership when you have a broom?

 “A” lined up her letter shells and then took aim.
 She loved seeing how far she could make the letters go using her broom.
 Bottle caps would work great with this and would even resemble a hockey puck.

 This one was the most challenging for “A.” I asked her to hold out her hand with her palm open and I placed the broom on it.
 It fell a number of times before she was able to balance it for a few seconds.

-I hope I have given you some ideas for fun games that will sweep away boredom.
+I hope I have given you some ideas for fun games you can play with a broom that will sweep away boredom.